griffithlab/genviz.org/_posts/0002-04-01-introToshiny.md

 ### Exercises
 We have given a very quick overview of [shiny](https://shiny.rstudio.com/), and have really only scraped the surface of what [shiny](https://shiny.rstudio.com/) can be used for.
 Using the knowledge we have already learned however let's try modifying our existing shiny app.

 Right now the plot looks fairly bland.
 Try adding the ability for the user to enter a column name as text to color points by.
 For example, try coloring by the column names "Class" or "Clonal.Assignment".
 Use your existing ui.R and server.R files as a starting point.
+If successful, you should be able to restart/refresh your shiny app and see something like the following:

+{% include figure.html image="/assets/shiny/shiny_exercise_output.png" width="1000" %}

 {% include question.html question="Get a hint!" answer='You will want to use <a href="https://www.rdocumentation.org/packages/shinybootstrap2/versions/0.2.1/topics/textInput">textInput()</a> within the ui.R file for this and then link the input to the ggplot call.'%}